MichaelKaaden/traefik-playground/README.md

 Keeping a configuration consistent between different applications is much easier when it's only done in one file.
 So I'll stick to Traefik for the time being.

-I'm very excited to see what comes next. ;-)
+I'm very excited to see what will come next. ;-)

 ## References